 When assessment results are the same or nearly the same when carried out repeatedly under identical conditions and variables.
 After all, a person’s personality isn’t something that can change over time.

-Today, despite Mettl’s status as one of the world’s most innovative assessment technology firm, we continue to believe in the process of an advisory panel to help us define a stellar standard of validity, reliability, and norm groups.
+Today, despite Mettl’s status as one of the world’s most innovative assessment technology firms, we continue to believe in the process of an advisory panel to help us define a stellar standard of validity, reliability, and norm groups.

 In terms of who makes the panel, we have educators and psychometricians alike.
 From Mr. Arun Kapur – Director of Vasant Valley School in Delhi, Dr. Gaurav Pandey – Electrical Engineering Department in IIT Kanpur, and Dr. Chirantan Chatterjee – Professor in Economics and Public Policy at ISB, to Dr. Puranjaya Singh – Ph.D. in Industrial Relations with 15+ years in corporate psychometrics.